-Member of the Advisory Board, do not necessarily support the notion of trams or trams in Bath or any of the specific proposals for tram in Bath, (although many of them do) and are not commercially involved in Bath Trams .
+Members of the Advisory Board, do not necessarily support the notion of trams in Bath or any of the specific proposals for trams in Bath, and are not commercially involved in Bath Trams.
 However they believe the tram option should be looked at.
 There role is to provide advice from their areas of specialist expertise or local knowledge:

 A technical Board is currently being assembled along with a management Board.